learning-hour/curriculum/README.md

 ## Objective
 You all went through a pretty fast-paced introduction to programming earlier in the summer.
 This is a chance to slow down and practice the basics.
 In addition, I will help build knowledge on additional concepts that are foundational to working effectively (version control (git, GitHub), operating system concepts, debugging, ).

+### Do I need to know how to program?
+No. It is a beginner's class and we'll start from the basics.
+If you already know how to program, that's great.
+You can help others.
+If you don't know how to program, that's fine too.
+We'll start from the basics.
+I'll also share some resources that you can use to learn on your own.

 ## Agenda
 There are 4 parallel tracks followed by end of course project.
 I am planning to group classes in 12 week blocks.
 This will allow us to have a bit of a break between blocks, and also allow us to have a bit of a celebration at the end of each block.
 Assuming kids like the format and want to continue, we'll have follow-on blocks with progressively advanced concepts.